ffund/intro-ml-tss21/slides/1-intro-ml.md

 ::: notes

-Now that we understand the difference between rule-based problem solving and ML-based problem solving, which is data driven, we can think about *what types of problems* are best solved with each approach.
+Now that we understand the difference between rule-based problem solving and ML-based problem solving, which is data driven, we can think about *what types of problems* are best solved with each approach (or by humans!).

 :::